rafael-c-alexandre/project-sec/README.md

 When the central server goes down, its in-memmory data is lost forever.
 However, all data is also stored in an external database, allowing the server to reboot and recover its previous up-to-date state.

+#### Case 7.
+Byzantine server sends wrong report when user request a location report

+For this test case, start 3 correct servers and 1 byzantine server in mode 1 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.

+Note that when the users request a location proof there will be displayed an error message stating the received report was invalid, that was the report from the byzantine correclty identified as faked.
+The user should also receive good reports from the correct servers and display the result.

+#### Case 8.
+Byzantine server sends 0 reports when user request a location report

+For this test case, start 3 correct servers and 1 byzantine server in mode 2 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.

+The user should receive good reports from the correct servers and display the result even though one byzantine user returned an error.

+#### Case 9.
+Byzantine server responds with fake users at location to the HA

+For this test case, start 3 correct servers and 1 byzantine server in mode 3 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.

+The HA should return the correct answer from the quorum of responses from the correct servers even though one response is fake.

+#### Case 10.
+Byzantine server responds with no users at location to the HA

+For this test case, start 3 correct servers and 1 byzantine server in mode 3 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.

+The HA should return the correct answer from the quorum of responses from the correct servers even though an error will be returned from the byzantine server

+#### Case 11.
+Byzantine server always responds that the report is proven when a proof is submited

+For this test case, start 3 correct servers and 1 byzantine server in mode 5 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.
+After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.

+Note that when the users request a location proof there will be displayed an error message stating the received report was invalid, that was the report from the byzantine correclty identified as faked.
+The user should also receive good reports from the correct servers and display the result.

+#### Case 12.
+Byzantine server sends 0 proofs to request my proofs by client

+For this test case, start 3 correct servers and 1 byzantine server in mode 6 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.
+After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.

+Note that when the users request a location proof there will be displayed an error message stating the received report was invalid, that was the report from the byzantine correclty identified as faked.
+The user should also receive good reports from the correct servers and display the result.

+#### Case 13.
+Byzantine server sends fake proofs to request my proofs by client

+For this test case, start 3 correct servers and 1 byzantine server in mode 7 with 0 byzantine users.
+3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.
+After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.

+Note that when the users request a location proof there will be displayed an error message stating the received report was invalid, that was the report from the byzantine correclty identified as faked.
+The user should also receive good reports from the correct servers and display the result.

 #### Note
 If command `konsole` is installed, it is also possible to run the test scripts `test<case_number>.sh` to perform the test.